 Some training providers may also have specific entry criteria.
-Click the name of the training programme in the UCAS Teacher Training search tool to establish if it matches your qualifications and experience.
+Check the programme details carefull to establish if it matches your qualifications and experience.
 As teaching involves working with children on a daily basis, there are also some non-academic requirements you'll need to meet.

 Fees and funding

 The amount training providers charge varies – for UK and EU students, it can be up to £9,250 per year for a full-time programme starting in 2021.
 It’s a big investment, but there’s often funding available to help you.
 UCAS does not arrange student finance, but we can give you information and advice about funding and support to help point you in the right direction.